NATO ponders future of Afghan mission as fatigue, frustration mount

 Afghan officials have repeatedly pleaded for help in areas like close air support when forces come under attack by the Taliban, but a lack of equipment and trained personnel has made strengthening the tiny air force difficult.

-However, some Western officials express scepticism about the value of extending a mission to support an ill-paid, sometimes demoralised security force riddled with corruption.
+However, some Western officials express scepticism about the value of extending a mission to support an ill-paid, sometimes demoralized security force riddled with corruption.

 “After 14 years, do you really think that 12 more months is going to make a difference?” said a Western official.
 “The strategy is flawed.
 We’re building and funding the wrong army.”